Do Pets Help In Decrease Allergy

 Quick Answer

 Yes, research suggests that having pets during your baby’s first year of life may actually REDUCE their risk of developing allergies later!
-Studies show babies raised with dogs or cats can be up to 77% less likely to develop various allergies by age 6.
+In one US study, babies exposed to two or more dogs or cats in their first year were up to 77% less likely to show allergic sensitisation by age 6–7 (Ownby DR et al., JAMA 2002;288:963–972).
+This is associational evidence from Western cohorts, not a guarantee for any individual baby.
 This may sound surprising if you’ve been told to keep pets away from babies, but early exposure may help train your baby’s immune system.
 However, if your child already has allergies, consult your pediatrician before getting a new pet.

 Image